Bankoga/golem/docs/key.md

     - ?: ?
   - Structural Factors: Matrix resources which modulate structural changes within, and between modules.
 Structural changes impact module composition, shape, size, and I/O(i.e edge) profiles, but don't directly impact cell state, or connection plasticity aside from adding or removing cells, and/or intersection points where synapses can form.
     - ?: ?
-- Matrix: An flow-based operational/cognitive data network/graph of nodes, and edges.
+- Matrix: A flow-based operational/cognitive data network/graph of nodes, and edges.
   - Components: Matrices are broken down into two sets of primary structures.
     - Organizational: (modules, layers, and composition)
     - Functional: (nodes, edges, operations)